sidney-eliot/3d-artists-handbook/content/glossary.md

 ![[20230603110116.png|600]]
 ![[20230603123401.png|600]]

-On the flipped side, here's and example of ray tracing making the lighting and shadows look way worse.
+On the flipped side, here's an example of ray tracing making the lighting and shadows look way worse.

 ![[20230603111140.png|600]]

-This doesn't mean that ray tracing in it's nature makes lighting and shadows worse, but rather adding ray tracing into a scene that wasn't designed with ray tracing in mind won't yield good results.
+This doesn't mean that ray tracing in its nature makes lighting and shadows worse, but rather adding ray tracing into a scene that wasn't designed with ray tracing in mind won't yield good results.
 It's important for the environment artists to have direct previews of how the scene will look like with ray tracing on.
 And potentially there needs to be 2 different presets for ray tracing on and off.

 ---

 ### Sub Surface Scattering

 For the SSS maps there mostly is a `SSS Color Map` and sometimes a `SSS Control Map` and to help the SSS `Thickness Maps` are also often used.

-Real objects can either absorb, scatter or ??? light rays.
+Real objects can either absorb, scatter or ???
+(To-Do) light rays.
 To recreate this in 3D, Sub Surface Scattering (SSS) maps are used in combination with thickness maps.

 >[!info] Theory behind real life SSS (Transparency and Translucency)
 >